 In 1978, I relocated to the Kansas City area and settled in Kearney, which is about 25 miles NE of Kansas City.
 I live in a rural area, just north of the historic Jesse James Home, and have the luxury of slightly more than 3 acres of back yard.
 This makes it very nice for antenna work.
 Beyond the back yard, there is more space which is mostly wooded, but makes a good landing area for the ends of the wire antennas.
 I am able to have 160m dipoles as well as anything else with no problem.
 Over the years, I continued in the AF MARS program, operating the AFA3PV pactor bbs for several years.
 With some of the changes in the program and the trend away from CW, and the intense pressure to move totally to digital systems, I chose to put my gear to a different use.
 In the photo gallery, you can see the current station layout.

-Recent changes include the use of the FT-2800M and KPC-3 for APRS, A Kenwood TM-V71 and KAM+ for RMS Express and local 2 meter work, Also a second TM-V71 used with the Signalink for VHF digital modes and other work.
-The FT-897 remains as a backup rig for any requirement as well s a backup FT-2800M.
+Recent changes include the discontinuance of APRS, A Kenwood TM-V71 and KPC3 for WinLink Express and local 2 meter work, Also a second TM-V71 used with the Signalink for VHF digital modes and other work.
+The FT-991 serves as a backup rig for any requirement.
+With the addition of the Elecraft PX3 and new firmware, the KX3 becomes a self contained digital station requiring no computer.
+An added keyboard makes it first class operation..

 I recently acquired a Kent Key dual, with both the twin-paddle and straight key, (pumpstyle) on a single base, as well as a new old Vibroplex and several other keys.
 The key collection keeps growing.